Oak Hill Pathway

 GPS Enabled Trail Map

 To see your location, press the location icon while viewing the map on your smartphone.

 First three photos shown here.
 Click a photo to view the complete slideshow or click here to browse the complete gallery.

-Public access to path was reserved by the city as part of the sale and adaptive reuse of the Peabody School property and the H. H. Richardson-designed Bigelow House.
-Both are now condos.
+Public access to path was reserved by the city as part of the sale and adaptive residential reuse of the Peabody School property and the H. H. Richardson-designed Bigelow House.

 Conservation Area, Geologic Features, Scenic View, Woods Trail